About the Author of the Blogsite, Not the Author of the Bible::

 2 Kings 12:1-21 2 Kings [in Smaller Chunks]

-[But] there weren't silver bowls, [candle] snuffers, basins, trumpets & gold & silver vessels made for the [Lord's] house [from] the money [collected].
-But they gave that [money] to the workmen [who] repaired the [Lord's] house.
+[But] there weren't any: silver bowls, [candle] snuffers, [basins,] trumpets, & gold vessels, & silver vessels, made [from] the money that was brought into the Lord's] house.
+But they gave that [money] to the workmen, & [with it,] [they] repaired the [Lord's] house.